Kamakura vs Hakone: Which Tokyo Day Trip Should You Choose in 2026?

 • You prefer a slower, more atmospheric getaway over a checklist of temples.

-• You are comfortable spending more on transport, admission, and possibly accommodation.
+• You are comfortable spending more on transport, optional attractions, meals, and possibly accommodation.

 Not Ideal If…